 As already suggested above, the UNFCCC supports the treatment of DUCGS as a group with differentiated responsibilities.
 Articles 3 and 4 capture principles that allow countries to take their development into full consideration in deploying climate mitigation policies.
-These principles include that developed countries assume leadership in climate actions and that State Parties to the UNFCCC shall uphold the CBDR-RC principle.
-Putting the CBDR principle into practice, the UNFCCC separated state parties' duties in a binary manner distinguishing "Annex" I" group members - consisting of OECD member states and additional countries going through the transformation to a market-based economy - from "Non-Annex I" parties (most developing countries).
-Essentially, this categorisation was based on the economic welfare states - measured by their GDP per capita.
+These principles include that developed countries assume leadership in climate actions and that state parties to the UNFCCC shall uphold the CBD and Respective Capabilities (RC) principle.
+Putting the CBDR principle into practice, the UNFCCC separated state parties' duties in a binary manner, distinguishing 'Annex I' group members - consisting of Organisation for Econmic Co-operation and Development (OECD) member states and additional countries going through the transformation to a market-based economy - from 'Non-Annex I' parties (most developing countries).
+Essentially, this categorisation was based on the economic welfare of states - measured by their GDP per capita.
 However, we argue that a delayed transition approach today should be based on per capita emissions as well as per capita income, to reflect a distributional sharing of benefits and burdens.
-Along with this, the list of differentiated countries would then be updated frequently to reflect the emissions profile and 1.5°C/2°C pathways.
-This approach of the UNFCCC has been criticised.
-Yet, what our suggestions show is that the approach needed refinement, not a complete disregard.
-Aligning the UNFCCC approach to that of the Montreal Protocol (moratorium for certain countries' use of banned substances plus periodic updates) would serve as more effective than a one-size-fits-all approach.
+Along with this, the list of differentiated countries would then be updated frequently to reflect the emissions profile and 1.5/2°C pathways.
+This approach of the UNFCCC has been criticised.110 Yet what our suggestions show is that the approach needed refinement, not a complete disregard.
+Aligning the UNFCCC approach to that of the Montreal Protocol (with a moratorium on certain countries' use of banned substances, plus periodic updates) would be more effective than a one-size-fits-all approach.111